commtech/fscc-windows/README.md

 the + and - pins.
 These resistors are on the back of the card and are labeled '101'.

 Each single receive pin is either pulled up or pulled down by a 1k ohm resister (+ is pulled up and - is pulled down).
-This ensures that thereceiver will stay at a logic 1 in the presence of transient noise andis weak enough to allow a real signal through.
+This ensures that the receiver will stay at a logic 1 in the presence of transient noise and is weak enough to allow a real signal through.
 These resistors are near the connector and are labeled '102'.

 If you would like to send the card to us, we will gladly remove them for you.